exercism/docs/being-a-good-community-member.md

-# Being a Good Citizen of Exercism
+# Being a Good Exercism Community Member

 We want Exercism to be a great place to spend time, whoever you are.
 To ensure that Exercism is that, we place a strong focus on being good community members.